Allyedge/allydb/README.md

 `(?)` means that the item is an idea, but it is unclear how it will be implemented, or how the implementation will look like.

+`(!)` means that the item will probably be implemented in the future, but it is not a priority.

 ## Features Roadmap

 - [x] Basic key value store